Menstuff® has compiled the following information on the Drug Prevention Campaign.

 One other point parents should be aware of is the growing trend of students abusing their own prescription drugs, or their friends'.
 Many college students are using them as study aids or to get "high."
 If your teen has a legitimate prescription, make sure he handles it properly and stress the importance of not sharing with others.

-continued support and guidance from parents, they can also be the
+with continued support and guidance from parents, they can

 The Christian Science Monitor reported June 27 that the UN estimated that total acreage dedicated to coca production fell 26 percent worldwide between 2000 and 2006.
 Heroin and cocaine use appears to have stabilized, although opium production in Afghanistan was cited as a continuing problem.